Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 scenic flights

-Scenic flights on fixed-wing or helicopters are a great way for non-skiers on corporate ski trips to experience the scale and terrain of the high alpine.
+Scenic flights on light aircraft or helicopters are a great way for non-skiers on corporate ski trips to experience the scale and terrain of the high alpine.
 Several ski resorts have airstrips from which flights operate.
+Even skiers get jealous.

 Person on a husky ride